GuruMulay/content-based-authorship-detection-using-tfidf-score/README.md

 ## Toy Example
-**authorAttrVect_toy_dataset_illustration**: Contains a very small toy dataset fed a input to the system and the outputs at every map reduce step of **authorAttrVect** program.
+**authorAttrVect_toy_dataset_illustration**: Contains a very small toy dataset fed as input to the system and the outputs at every map reduce step of **authorAttrVect** program.
 The final output is *mr4aav12.txt* that contains TF-IDF scores in the final column.